circulosmeos/gztool/README.md

         $ gztool -I test.index test.gz

 * Retrieve data from uncompressed byte position 1000000 inside test.gz.
-Index file will be created **at the same time** (named `test.gzi`):
+An index file will be created **at the same time** (named `test.gzi`):

         $ gztool -b 1m test.gz

 * **Supervise an still-growing gzip file and generate the index for it on-the-fly**.
-The index file name will be `openldap.log.gzi` in this case. `gztool` will execute until interrupted (it can also stop at first end-of-gzip data with `-E`).
+The index file name will be `openldap.log.gzi` in this case. `gztool` will execute until interrupted or until the supervised gzip file is overwritten from the beginning (this happens usually with compressed log files when they are rotated).
+It can also stop at first end-of-gzip data with `-E`.

         $ gztool -S openldap.log.gz